MariamAtef226/bitnine-clone/README.md

 <img
   src="https://bitnine.net/wp-content/uploads/2021/02/b_logo.png">

-A clone of the Btinine website homepage built using HTML, CSS, and JavaScript.
+A clone of the Btinine website homepage built using HTML, CSS, Btoostrap5, JavaScript, and jQuery.

 ## Table of Contents